 - Gets everyone on the same page focused and pulling in the same direction.

-- Creates a culture of strategic thinking and a part of daily decision making.
+- Creates a culture of strategic thinking.

 What are the elements of a strategic plan?

 There are several different components or pieces in a strategic plan.
 The typical questions people have relating to the elements are the following:

 - What is the difference between mission and vision?

 - How do they work together?

 This is probably the most widely debated part of strategic planning.
 Every person you ask will provide a different answer.
 Ignore the semantics and focus on establishing a framework.
 What matters is having a combination of long-term and short-term markers to keep your church moving in the right direction.

 Think of the following elements of a typical strategic plan in the hierarchy as outlined in Figure 1:

 - Mission–To define the organization’s purpose.
 Why do we exist?